DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/db/db3.png)

-Now we need to configure the permissions of this collection, by default everything comes unabled, so for this case we are going to configure this collection like this:
+Now we need to configure the permissions of this collection, by default everything comes unabled, so for this case we are going to configure on settings tab this collection like this:

 ![image](./readmeimg/db/db4.png)